Romania national football team: Euro 1996

 At Euro 1996, held in England, Romania arrived as a highly thought-of and popular team but had a nightmare.
-Iordănescu's side were based in the north east, with their first two games at St James' Park in Newcastle.
+Iordănescu's side were based in the northeast, with their first two games at St James' Park in Newcastle.
 Against France, they lost to a Christophe Dugarry header reminiscent of Kennet Andersson's two years earlier, beating the goalkeeper to a lofted through ball.
 An early goal from Bulgaria striker Hristo Stoichkov at St James' Park put Romania on the back foot in Euro 1996, but Dorinel Munteanu appeared to have kept Romania in the match – and in the tournament – with a thunderbolt that hit the bar, bounced over the line, and back out.
-Referee Peter Mikkelsen merely waved play on, however, and Romania went on to lose the game 1–0 a defeat which sent them out of the tournament.
-English manager Harry Redknapp was in the crowd that day, and later said that it convinced him there and then that goal-line technology was needed in football.
-Romania finally scored in their last game, Florin Răducioiu equalizing an early goal by Spain's Javier Manjarín.
-Spain had to win to qualify with France at the expense of Bulgaria and did so when Guillermo Amor stooped to head a late winner.
-Romania exited in total shame, with no points and tons of regrets of what could have been.
+Referee Peter Mikkelsen merely waved play on, however, and Romania went on to lose the game 1–0, a defeat which sent them out of the tournament.